-How Often You Should Use Your Credit Card to Keep Active
+How Often Should You Use Your Credit Card to Keep It Active?

-Keeping your credit cards open and active is important not only to keep your credit card account open but to ensure that your credit card issuer continues to report your credit card activity to the credit bureaus.
+Keeping your credit cards open and active is important not only to keep that credit available for you use but to ensure that your credit card issuer continues to report your credit card activity to the credit bureaus.

-Good credit card usage – keeping a low balance and paying on time – will help build a good credit score.
-But, if your credit card becomes inactive - in other words, you stop using it - your card issuer may stop sending updates to the credit bureaus.
+Good credit card usage—keeping a low balance and paying on time—will help build a good credit score.
+But, if your credit card becomes inactive or you stop using it your card issuer may stop sending updates to the credit bureaus.
 If that happens, that account has less impact on your credit score.

 When Credit Cards Go Inactive

-There’s no hard fast rule on how often you need to use your credit card.
-Some credit card issuers will close your credit card account if it goes unused for several months This might be 12 months or it might be two years, depending on the credit card issuer.
+There’s no hard and fast rule on how often you need to use your credit card.
+Some credit card issuers will close your credit card account if it goes unused for several months.
+This might be 12 months or it might be two years, depending on the credit card issuer.

 For example, store credit cards may allow for a longer period of inactivity than major branded credit cards.
 Even before your credit card gets closed, some credit card issuers stop updating your account with the credit bureaus.

-How Often To Use Your Credit Card to Keep it Active
+How Often to Use Your Card to Keep It Active

-As a rule of thumb, you should aim to use your credit card at least every one to three months to keep your credit card open and active and to ensure your credit card issuer continues to send updates to the credit bureaus.
-If you have several credit cards, it can be tough keeping them active without running the risk of getting into debt.
+As a rule of thumb, you should aim to use your credit card at least every one to three months to keep your account open and active.
+This frequency also ensures your card issuer continues to send updates to the credit bureaus.
+However, if you have several credit cards, it can be tough keeping them active without running the risk of getting into debt.

 You can divide your credit cards into three groups and rotate using them quarterly.
 The first group would be used in January, April, July, and October, for example.
 The next group you'd use in February, May, August, and November.